codingatkca/interview_experience/README.md

 - OOps concepts,Abstraction,Encapsulsation,Inheritence and Polymorphisam ?
 Explain with an example
 - How does HashMap internal Working/Implementation ?
 - What Interceptor Design Pattern and Filter concept?
-- What is Proxy Design pattern and user case?
+- What is Proxy Design pattern and use case?
 - How do you sort elements in Java?
 - Comparable vs Comparator?
 When you will use which?
 - What is meant by Metaspace in Java 8?